khavernathy/mcmd/README.md

 <hr />

 TODO<br /><br />
--> MC: add "desired N" option to fill a system until a desired N is reached, then do NVT<br />
+-> MC: add "desired N" option to fill a system until a desired N is reached (accelerate uptake), then do NVT<br />
 -> MC: speed up by adjusting energy by the 1 particle that is changed.<br /> -> MC: add multi-sorb Qst calculator<br />
 -> MD: speed up via GPU for MD force calculations<br />